ProCreate Project Public Interventions: Lewisham Shopping Centre 2023

 This statement is drenched in water imagery.

-The sea: it’s age-old symbolism, constantly evoked in our visual, literary and aural cultures.
+The sea: it’s age-old symbolism, constantly evoked in visual, literary and aural cultures.
 The evolution of all life.
 The greatest metaphor of them all.
 A perpetual, uncompromising agent of change.
 The symbolism of the sea is myriad; we are saturated in it.

 We are drowned, flooded, swept away.
 We fight wayward currents and are swamped by huge, unexpected waves.
 We float, aimlessly on the surface, or fear hidden depths.
 We walk on shifting sands or cannot touch the bottom.
 We watch tides turn, and loved ones carried away.
 We feel tidal waves of emotion, or submerge our feelings.
 We launch secrets and messages in hopeful bottles, and drown our sorrows.
 We search for safe harbour; something to anchor to; a port in a storm.
 We dip our toe in, cautiously, or strike out bravely on journeys of discovery to new shores.
 We launch our lifeboats and hope for rescue.